The Principles of Starting Strength

 The basic Starting Strength program includes just five exercises:

 Absolute beginners, however, can skip the “power clean.”
-Only after some time of training do lifters begin alternating between the deadlift and the power clean.
+Only after some training time do lifters begin alternating between the deadlift and the power clean.

-All of the exercises prescribed are compound movements: movements that require the use of multiple major muscle groups and multiple joints.
-Contrast this with something like the bicep curl, which is a localized movement.
+All of the prescribed exercises are compound movements, which require the use of multiple major muscle groups and multiple joints.
+Compare t

 The Programming

-Starting Strength is a linear progression program, which means that the lifter starts with a weight that is comfortable, but not too taxing.
+Starting Strength is a linear progression program, which means that the lifter starts with a comfortable but not too taxing weight.

 Then, the lifter increases the weight that is lifted in each session.
-For example, someone squatting 175 pounds during one session would move up to 185 pounds during the next session, assuming they could maintain perfect form while completing the prescribed number of sets and repetitions.
+For example, someone squatting 175 pounds during one session would move up to 185 pounds during the next, assuming they could maintain perfect form while completing the prescribed number of sets and repetitions.

 The exercise breakdown is relatively simple.
 There are two programs, and a user would alternate between them while working out no more than three times per week: